Concert Overtures

 In 1997 the Institution of Mechanical Engineers celebrated their 150th anniversary with a grand concert in Birmingham’s Symphony Hall with the Royal Philharmonic Orchestra.
 For the event they asked Andrew to compose an overture.
 Andrew was absolutely delighted.
 Since we were so close to the Millennium I suggested the title to Andrew, to point to the inventions to come by the engineers.
 Andrew filled the overture with hope for the future and sounds of machines, creating a really exciting result.

-I had prepared all the scores and parts from Andrew’s original which he composed on the newly invented computer program, Sibelius 7.
+I had prepared all the scores and parts from Andrew’s original, which he composed on the newly invented computer program, Sibelius 7.
 Andrew was very nervous in case there were mistakes in the computer extracted parts.
 The orchestra only rehearsed the work half an hour before curtain up!
 The first run-through was virtually unrecognisable.
 Andrew was terrified.
 The second play through was recognisable, so Andrew breathed a sigh of relief.
 Andrew Constantine did not want to rehearse any more, but leave the best performance until the concert.
 Both Andrew and I were on tenterhooks.
 But we did not need to be.
 The performance was stunning and the capacity Symphony Hall audience loved it.

 Advertising beforehand: